wprig/wprig-components/README.md

 2. Enter the **Repository Owner**, **Repository Name** (`wprig-components`), and the **Personal Access Token**.
 3. Use **Test Connection** to verify.

+## Components Index

+For a full list of components available in this registry, see [REGISTRY.md](REGISTRY.md).

 ## Implementation Guides

 Detailed implementation guides for starter components are available in the `docs/` folder: